gkossakowski/kentuckymule/notes.md

 ## Scope of import clauses

-I'd like to highlight an irregurality of `import` clauses compared to other ways of introducing bindings (names that identifiers resolve to): declarations, inheritance, package clauses.
+I'd like to highlight an irregularity of `import` clauses compared to other ways of introducing bindings (names that identifiers resolve to): declarations, inheritance, package clauses.
 Let's look at a modified version of the example from previous section: